On the Localization of the Bergman Kernel and applications to Toeplitz theory: Applications to the theory of Toeplitz operators and singular spaces

-This section aims to present a problem closely related in spirit to the main result, but situated in the context of pointwise convergence.
-For a given $x \in X$, we introduce the following measure
+Of course, the above question is closely related to the pointwise localization discussed in \cite{NevaiCond}.
+To explain this, for a given $x \in X$, we introduce the following measure

 Immediately from (\ref{eq_bk_id}), we see that $\mu_k^x$ is a probability measure.
 Due to the same heuristics as described after (\ref{eq_bk_id}), one should expect that the measures $\mu_k^x$ converge weakly towards the Dirac mass at $x$, as $k \to \infty$, when $x \in {\textrm{supp}}(\mu)$.
 This naive expectation turns out to be false; for counterexamples, we refer the reader to Breuer-Last-Simon \cite[\S3-5]{NevaiCond}.
 Following \cite{NevaiCond}, measures that nevertheless satisfy this condition are said to satisfy the \textit{Nevai condition at $x$}.

-It is natural to conjecture -- especially in light of Theorem \ref{thm_off_diag} -- that the following statement, which extends \cite[Conjecture 1.4]{NevaiCond} from compactly supported measures on $\mathbb{R} \subset \mathbb{P}^1$ to more general measures, might hold: \textit{Nevai condition holds for $\mu$-almost every $x$}.

-Note that this conjecture holds (in a much stronger form, for every point $x$) when $\mu$ is a volume form and $h^L$ is a strictly positive smooth metric, by the results of Dai-Liu-Ma \cite{DaiLiuMa}, Christ \cite{ChristBergmanOff}, and Ma-Marinescu \cite{MaMarOffDiag}.
-In the setting of orthogonal polynomials associated with a broad class of compactly supported measures on $\mathbb{R}$, the conjecture was established by Nevai \cite{Nevai} (again in the stronger sense, for every $x \in {\textrm{supp}}(\mu)$); see also \cite{NevaiCond}.

-Let us describe the connection between Theorem \ref{thm_off_diag} and the above conjecture.
-For this, we introduce the following measures on $X$

-Unlike $\mu_k^x$, the measures $\nu_k^x$ are not necessarily of unit mass.
-However, by (\ref{eq_bk_id}), the whole ensemble of measures $\nu_k^x$, $x \in X$, is of unit mass on average, i.e.
+The following question generalizes \cite[Conjecture 1.4]{NevaiCond}, formulated for measures on $\mathbb{R} \subset \mathbb{P}^1$.